 - on web browsers in 2013 (Chrome, Mozilla Firefox, Microsoft Internet Explorer, Apple Safari)

-Since 2010, the project Linphone is supported by the company Belledonne Communications, created by Simon Morlat (the original author of Linphone) and Jehan Monnier.
+Since 2010, the project Linphone is supported by Belledonne Communications, a company created by Simon Morlat (the original author of Linphone) and Jehan Monnier.
 Belledonne Communications is in charge of the commercial support, which includes proprietary licenses for closed source applications, rebranding services (white label), customizations and technical assistance services.